 Lot C Media constitutes a virtual laboratory that contrives and perfects techniques to reach a mainstream audience distracted and desensitized by over-stimulation, craving meaning but avoiding depth, and handicapped by short attention spans and self-absorption.

-Lot C Media lacerates the defenses, moving the visitor to explore and adopt alternatives to commercial, secular viewpoints, opposing the stranglehold of materialism, positivism, and humanism on contemporary society.
+Lot C Media lacerates the defenses, moving the visitor to explore and adopt alternatives to commercial viewpoints, opposing the stranglehold of materialism on contemporary society.

 Debts of gratitude.

 among all the tools we've used to date.